Valkimani/Hamburger-logger/README.md

 5. Now you're going to run these SQL files.

-   * Make sure you're in the `db` folder of your app.
+   * Make sure you're in the `db` folder of the app.

    * Start MySQL command line tool and login: `mysql -u root -p`.

    * With the `mysql>` command line tool running, enter the command `source schema.sql`.
-This will run your schema file and all of the queries in it -- in other words, you'll be creating your database.
+This will run the schema file and all of the queries in it -- in other words, you'll be creating the database.

    * Now insert the entries you defined in `seeds.sql` by running the file: `source seeds.sql`.